 The 20 foot sound mirror

-The 20 foot mirror at Denge is a bit closer in design to the First World War period acoustic mirror at Kilnsea in East Yorkshire.
+The 20 foot sound mirror at Denge is a bit closer in design to the First World War period acoustic mirror at Kilnsea in East Yorkshire.

 July 2003: Britain’s Concrete Ears To Be Saved By English Heritage.
 English Heritage used a £500 000 grant from the Aggregates Levy Sustainability Fund to help stabilise and preserve the mirrors.
 Local authorities secured £125 000 to provide visitor interpretation as part of the Historic Fortifications Network.